plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 * string values from JSON that still need parsing
 * other incoming values that should be processed through Jivs parsing rules

-`setInputValue()` will get the parser from the Validation configuration specific to the data type lookup key.
-The ValueHost.setInputValue() also supports options that can supply parser-related behavior there.
+`setTextValue()` will get the parser from the Validation configuration specific to the data type lookup key.
+The ValueHost.setTextValue() also supports options that can supply parser-related behavior there.

 ### Use other assignment paths when the native value is already available

 When server-side code already has the native value in the form needed for validation, it may assign that value without relying on parser-based conversion.
-It should use ValueHost.setValue() instead of ValueHost.setInputValue().
+It should use ValueHost.setValue() instead of ValueHost.setTextValue().

 That case is more likely with: